Intel-bigdata/SSM/supports/ec-performance-test/README.md

 ## SSM ec test
   1. Run `./test_ssm_ec_performance.sh`
   2. A file named ssm.log under this directory will record the time for each round of test.
 SSM log and PAT data will be collected in ${PAT_HOME}/PAT-collecting-data/results.
+  Note: The rule check interval in run_ssm_ec.py was set to a long period, to ensure the rule check was conducted only once during test.
+So that a large amount of redundant cmdlets can be saved and the execution time becomes more accurate.
 ## HDFS distcp ec test
   1. Yarn should be launched for the test cluster.
   2. Run `./test_distcp_ec.sh`